 - Each application is processed and reviewed by the Training Director to ensure that the applicant's academic program is of sufficient quality to meet the standards of our internship program.
 Each applicant is then given an Objective Rating by the Training Director based on quantitative information provided by the applicant in the AAPI.

 - A rank list based on review team ratings is compiled.
-The review team meets to select approximately 24 candidates from the list to invite for interviews.
-Candidates may be adjusted on the rank list with review team consensus.
+The review team meets to select approximately 8 candidates from the list to invite for interviews.

-- Interviews are conducted in a team format, with candidates rotating through meetings with: 1) Training Director; 2) General Questions Team; 3) Clinical Vignette & Ethical Questions Team; and 4) Current Interns: Staff on the General Questions Team and the Clinical Vignette & Ethical Questions Team complete rating sheets following the interview.
-The Training Director also gives a rating to each interviewee.
+- Interviews are conducted in a team format, with candidates rotating through meetings with: 1) Training Director and Sports Psychology supervisors; 2) General Questions Team; 3) Clinical Vignette & Ethical Questions Team (which will be comprised of Sports Psychology supervisors and 2 SCC staff); and 4) Current Interns: Staff on the General Questions Team and the Clinical Vignette & Ethical Questions Team complete rating sheets following the interview.
+The Training Director and Sports Psychology supervisors also gives a rating to each interviewee.